 Qualitative growth requires that the cycles of non-renewable and renewable resources are tightly closed, renewable energies increasingly used, and the products produced improved regarding their use and disposal, that is, that they become both more efficient and effective.
 In the theoretical but desirable state of fully closed cycles of non-renewable and renewable resources and the exclusive use of renewable energies, the quantity of resources deployed for a production process or a product no longer has any influence on factor efficiency and productivity of processes because no more external costs are caused, always provided that all resources required in an economy can be allocated.

 Generally speaking, this is a desirable state in which social conditions within an economy are continuously improved by economic activities, and the condition of the environment stabilized at a high level of quality.
-In this state, human economic activity is practically freed from its original sin of social and ecological exploitation (see also the article Factors of Production)
+In this state, human economic activity is practically freed from its original sin of social and ecological exploitation.

 3.9 Neoliberal Apparent Productivity

 Contrary to the above-mentioned desirable conditions, when determining productivity under the prevailing neoliberal circumstances, it should be noted that most economic activities, as mentioned, cause negative external effects (external costs) such as health impairment or environmental damage, the prices of which are usually not attributed to the production factors and thus erroneously increase the reported total productivity.
 Under neoliberal conditions, the negative external effects emanating from economic activities have, as a result of declining economic policy control, reached a hitherto unknown magnitude of existential threat to mankind and nature, both in the social sphere – with underemployment, mass unemployment and poverty – and in the ecological sphere – with the exploitation of resources, climate change, species extinction and the threat to the food chain.
-For further details I recommend the article Economic Externalities.
+For further details I recommend the articles Economic Externalities and Full Employment.